ShiMin-111/Quiz-Website/README.md

 # Quiz-Website
-Mindbloom is a responsive quiz website which student can answer quiz &amp; flashcard, teacher can upload quiz &amp; flashcard and admin can modify account.
+Mindbloom, a quiz website is a responsive quiz website which student can answer quiz &amp; flashcard, teacher can upload quiz &amp; flashcard and admin can modify account.